 Which exercise is best for fatty liver?

-Both aerobic exercises (like brisk walking, cycling, or swimming) and resistance training (weight lifting) are excellent.
+Aerobic exercises are excellent.
+Examples include brisk walking, cycling, or swimming.
+Resistance training is also excellent.
+This involves lifting weights.
 Aim for at least 150 minutes of moderate-intensity exercise per week.

 What is the new treatment for fetal liver disease?